 Kristen is available for consulting/speaking engagements on the following topics:

 ACADEMIC ENTREPRENEURSHIP: Some of the best ideas for improving student learning and the overall quality of higher education arise from the innovative thinking of those inside academia.
-Furthermore, many of the skills developed in academia can be transferred to the endeavor of starting a business.
-In this talk, Kristen offers guidance on and shares lessons learned in the transition from professor to business entrepreneur, with a particular focus on some of the unique challenges for women in the ed tech space.
+Furthermore, many of the skills developed in academia transfer to the endeavor of starting a business.
+In this talk, Kristen offers guidance on and shares lessons learned in the transition from professor to business entrepreneur, with a particular focus on some of the unique challenges for women in the ed-tech space.

-REDEFINING SCHOLARLY IMPACT: In this talk, Kristen offers insights and recommendations for redefining how scholarly impact is assessed, and how to elevate the numerous “unsung” contributions of academics to their institutions, disciplines, and society at large.
+REDEFINING SCHOLARLY IMPACT: In this talk, Kristen offers insights and recommendations for redefining assessment of scholarly impact and how to elevate the numerous "unsung" contributions of academics to their institutions, disciplines, and society at large.
 Kristen touches on issues related to equity and inclusion in the higher ed workforce, as well as steps that universities and colleges can take to ensure that the full value created by their academic staff members is transparent to society.

-PREVENTING CHILD MALTREATMENT: Kristen is available to give keynote or other invited presentations on child maltreatment prevention in the U.S. Her research, spanning 25 years, focuses on the relationship between economic stress and child maltreatment, and the role of economic support in preventing child maltreatment.
-Her talks on these topics offer strategies for improving the U.S., state and local infrastructures for preventing child abuse and neglect, and for improving practice with families at risk for child maltreatment.
+Kristen is available to give a keynote or other invited presentations on child maltreatment prevention in the U.S. Her research, spanning 25 years, focuses on the relationship between economic stress and child maltreatment and the role of financial support in preventing child maltreatment.
+Her talks on these topics offer strategies for improving the U.S., state, and local infrastructures for preventing child abuse and neglect and for improving practice with families at risk for child maltreatment.

 Melanie Booth, Ed.D.

-Melanie Booth, Ed.D., is a higher education leader focused on ensuring high quality student learning programs and institutional vitality.
-She has deep knowledge and 20+ years of impact, centered primarily on leadership for academic and co-curricular programming, with an emphasis on innovative, high impact curricular development, student learning, assessment and evaluation, faculty development, student support and engagement, and quality assurance and accreditation.
-Her expertise has been developed across a variety of organizations and institutions primarily serving post-traditional learners (working adults, first-generation, and new-majority students).
+Melanie Booth, Ed.D., is a higher education leader focused on ensuring high-quality student learning programs and institutional vitality.
+She has in-depth knowledge and 20+ years of impact.
+This impact centered primarily on leadership for academic and co-curricular programming, emphasizing innovative, high impact curricular development, student learning, assessment and evaluation, faculty development, student support and engagement, and quality assurance and accreditation.
+She developed her expertise across various organizations and institutions, primarily serving post-traditional learners (working adults, first-generation, and new-majority students).

-Melanie’s consulting areas include program evaluation, projects and implementation, and professional development focused in the following realms:
+Melanie's consulting areas include program evaluation, projects and implementation, and professional development focused on the following realms: